Garvin Cross

 Garvin Cross is a Canadian stuntman, stunt coordinator, and actor.
-Cross is best known for his role as Angelo in the 1995 martial arts film Rumble in the Bronx, which starred Jackie Chan.
+Cross appeared as Angelo in the 1995 martial arts film Rumble in the Bronx, which starred Jackie Chan.

 Career

 Garvin Cross started his career as Ed Harris's stuntman in the film Needful Things.
-He later performed as a stuntman in films and television shows including Carpool, Deep Rising, Shanghai Noon, Tron: Legacy, Fantastic 4 and Mission: Impossible – Ghost Protocol.
-Cross has performed stunts for actors including Daniel Craig and Jeremy Renner.
+He later performed as a stuntman in films and television shows Carpool, Deep Rising, Shanghai Noon, Tron: Legacy, Fantastic 4 and Mission: Impossible – Ghost Protocol.
+Cross has performed stunts for Paul Bettany and Liam Neeson.

-Cross has acted in films and television shows including Rumble in the Bronx, Blade: Trinity, Battlestar: Galactica, and Marmaduke.
+Cross has acted in films and television shows Rumble in the Bronx, Blade: Trinity, Battlestar: Galactica, and Marmaduke.
 He is uncredited as the "Military Snow Commander" in Christopher Nolan's Inception.

-He is included in the Guinness Book of World Records for his skills as a precision stunt driver, and he has worked on films and television spots for automobile companies such as Ford, Porsche, Toyota, Dodge, Mercedes, Lincoln, Nissan and Lexus.
+He is included in the Guinness Book of World Records for his precision stunt driving, and he has worked on films and television spots for automobile companies Ford, Porsche, Toyota, Dodge, Mercedes, Lincoln, Nissan and Lexus.

-Cross is also an experienced stunt coordinator; he has worked on film and television projects including Steven Spielberg's Taken, Lost Boys: The Tribe, Big Time Rush, and Sea of Monsters.
+Cross is also a stunt coordinator; he has worked on film and television projects Steven Spielberg's Taken, Lost Boys: The Tribe, Big Time Rush, and Sea of Monsters.